 National Reconciliation Week commemorates two significant milestones in the reconciliation journey – The 1967 Referendum on 27 May 1967, acknowledging Aboriginal and Torres Strait Islander peoples, and the High Court Mabo decision on 3 June 1992.

 The theme for 2021 National Reconciliation Week is "More than a word.
-Reconciliation takes action", and the City is planning an event that will be shared in the coming weeks.
+Reconciliation takes action".